Home » Posts » Fresh Milled Whole Grain Bagel Recipe

 After all, we have made quite a few different bagel recipes.
 We enjoy everything from decadent cinnamon sugar bagels and chocolate chip bagels to a savory homemade onion bagel (which is my husband’s favorite to make sandwiches with)!

 I’ve been slowly working on switching all of my baked goods to fresh-milled whole grain, and bagels were next on the list.
-If you’re looking for more ideas, I rounded up our favorites in this whole grain recipes post.
+If you’re looking for more ideas, I rounded up our favorites in this freshly milled flour recipes post.

 Want to save this recipe?